srav001/cross-vue/README.md

 # An all-in-one starter pack

 A starter template for building bleeding edge web apps for all platforms.
+Has Capacitor and Tauri pre-configured and added to bundle for the mobile and app.
+Tauri is used over electron for the advantages Tauri offers such as smaller build size, lower memory usage and also because in concept both Capacitor and Tauri works similary, i.e uses `WebView` to render.
+This will act as the start template for a newer CLI based start pack similar to `Quasar`.
+There will be an option to add `Supabase` as the DB if needed at that point.

 - `It uses the latest tech in vue ecosystem.
 For example pinia for store and vite for building.` [Click here for more info](https://twitter.com/youyuxi/status/1464058813649088516?lang=en)